ebi-ait/hca-to-scea-tools/README.md

 **How to assign a HCAD accession**

 Please note that the script will automatically assign your dataset the next E-HCAD id in order using information about the unique E-HCAD accessions in the [tracker sheet](https://docs.google.com/spreadsheets/d/1rm5NZQjE-9rZ2YmK_HwjW-LgvFTTLs7Q6MzHbhPftRE/edit#gid=0), unless you provide the -ac argument, which will override the default.
 Please ensure if you use this option that the E-HCAD id is unique and not already present in the tracker sheet.
+It is also a good idea to notify in hca-wrangler-metadata that you are doing some SCEA wrangling to ensure the E-HCAD-id does not get duplicated.

 **Arguments:**